 After returning home from his mission, Elder Gong attended Brigham Young University, where he received a bachelor of arts degree in Asian and university studies.
 He went on to study at Oxford University, where he received both a master’s degree and PhD in international relations as a Rhodes scholar.

-Elder Gong worked at the U.S. Department of State and served on the Secretary of Education’s National Advisory Committee for Institutional Quality and Integrity (NACIQI).
-He was also China chair and Asia director at the Center for Strategic and International Studies (CSIS).
-He was personal advisor to the Chief Justice of the U.S. Supreme Court during his official China visit, executive officer for President George H. Bush’s visit to China, and assistant to two U.S. ambassadors at the U.S. embassy in Beijing, People’s Republic of China.
+Elder Gong worked at the US Department of State and served on the Secretary of Education’s National Advisory Committee for Institutional Quality and Integrity.
+He served in several positions at the Center for Strategic and International Studies.
+He was personal advisor to the Chief Justice of the US Supreme Court during his official China visit, executive officer for President George H. Bush’s visit to China, and assistant to two US ambassadors at the US embassy in Beijing, People’s Republic of China.
 Elder Gong has researched and taught at Oxford, Johns Hopkins, Georgetown, and Brigham Young University.
 Until 2010, he was assistant to the president for planning and assessment at Brigham Young University.

 Prior to the call to become a general authority seventy, Elder Gong served in the Church in many capacities including bishop, stake president, and seminary teacher.
 In 2010, Elder Gong was called to be a member of the Quorum of the Seventy.
 He later served as a counselor and the area president in the Asia Area Presidency, headquartered in Hong Kong.
 On March 31, 2018, Elder Gong was officially called and sustained as a member of the Quorum of the Twelve Apostles.